arthurfeeney/nn/README.md

 double test_acc = ensemble.test();
 ~~~~

 ## MNIST Example:
-This shows how to achieve decent accuracy on a classic dataset.
+This is just to show that the implementation is able to work on more rigorous datasets.
+The network below is able to achieve decent accuracy on a classic dataset.
 The settings are not at all optimal, but it is still about to achieve about 97% accuracy on the MNIST test dataset.

 ~~~~
 Ensemble<vector<vector<double>>,